concave-org/concave/README.md

 To keep the library as simple and small as possible there are the following restrictions:

 - Component templates must have exactly one root.
-- No DOM diffing or intelligent algorithm are used in favor of code size - your components will be completly rerendered.
+- No DOM diffing or intelligent algorithm are used in favor of code size - your components will be completly re-rendered.
 - Browsers have to support promises & async/await.
 - No error handling.
 - Your hoster must be able to redirect path calls (SPA routing).
-- IE11 is not supported
+- IE11 is not supported.

 ---